Skip to main content

 Grant reporting

-The Subrecipient Annual Report (SAR) is required to be submitted to the VT Department of Finance and Management annually by all subrecipients of federally funded grants.
+The Subrecipient Annual Report (SAR) is required to be submitted to the Vermont Department of Finance and Management annually within 45 days after the end of your fiscal year by all subrecipients of federally funded grants.
 Since your local ARPA award is federal funding, you must include it in this report.

 When you are completing the Subrecipient Annual Report, you must include only the ARPA* funds that were expended during your fiscal year for which you are reporting.
 Here is what you should include for your local ARPA funds: